fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 As long as whatever you put in the third blank makes a nice story problem, you're good to go.

-<em>Ulf Long-Teeth has<strong>The Good Ship</strong></em>Blaggard<em>, which implies that he inherited his ship from somewhere.
+> <em>Ulf Long-Teeth has<strong>The Good Ship</strong></em>Blaggard<em>, which implies that he inherited his ship from somewhere.
 Because of that, it would be a problem for him if he was challenged for command.</em>

-<em>Iva the Stubborn is<strong>Searching for Her Banished Lover</strong>, which implies that her lover has enemies at home.
+> <em>Iva the Stubborn is<strong>Searching for Her Banished Lover</strong>, which implies that her lover has enemies at home.
 Because of this, it would be a problem for her if she needed help from one of his enemies to find her lover's whereabouts.</em>

-<em>Rustica Bibulus is a<strong>Connoisseur of Atronian Folklore</strong>, which implies that such folklore may contain elements of truth that have been overlooked by scholars.
+> <em>Rustica Bibulus is a<strong>Connoisseur of Atronian Folklore</strong>, which implies that such folklore may contain elements of truth that have been overlooked by scholars.
 Because of this, it would be a problem for her if the pursuit of an obscure legend brought her face to snout with a mythical monster.</em>

-<strong>Problems and Game Aspects</strong>
+### Problems and Game Aspects

 Problems you get from a game's current and impending issues will be a little wider in scope than character-driven problems, affecting all your PCs and possibly a significant number of NPCs as well.
 The game aspects include the ones you chose in your campaign creation process, any scenario or adventure aspects, and perhaps some lingering aspects from a previous adventure.